robmarkcole/Hue-sensors-HASS/README.md

 # Hue-sensors-HASS
-Component for Hue sensors in Home-assistant.
+Component for Hue sensors in Home-assistant v0.6 and above.

 Place the custom_components folder in your configuration directory (or add its contents to an existing custom_components folder).
-Please note you are adding a hub and the sensors in the config instructions below, both are required.
-Additionally setup assumes have the file phue.conf in your hass config dir, which is created by the hue lights component (different author).
-Hopefully the sensors and lights can be unified with some more work.
+Setup assumes you have the file phue.conf in your hass config dir, which is created by the hue lights component (different author).
+Note that in some cases phue.conf may be named differently, for example mine was something like phue-12412523.conf so I copied and pasted this file, then renamed to phue.conf.

 Hue dimmer remotes can be used for a click and long press (hold button for 2 sec and see LED blink twice).

 Add to your config:

 ```
-hue:

 sensor:
-  - platform: hue
+  - platform: hue_sensor
 ```

 To add the following group to your HA frontend, add the following to groups.yaml (obviously editing to use your sensors):